learnk8s/learnk8s.io/src/custom-authentication/content.md

 apt-get install -y slapd
 ```

-_That's it — OpenLDAP should now be installed, configured, and running on your instance._
+_That's it — OpenLDAP should now be installed and running!_

-Log out from the instance:
+You can now log out from the instance:

 ```terminal|command=1|title=bash
 exit